 - K 2nd: ten to twenty minutes per day

 - 3rd 4th: thirty to forty minutes per day

 - 5th: forty to fifty minutes per day

-- 6th 8th: sixty to ninety minutes per day
+- 6th 8th: sixty to ninety minutes per day (If it is taking longer than this, please immediately talk with the appropriate teachers)

 - NOTE: This time does not apply to make up work due to absence nor to complete unfinished class work.
 If daily homework is consistently taking more than the allotted time, and the child has stayed on task the entire time, parents should contact the teacher.